 - Ditto its Spiritual Successor, Stardew Valley, which cycles between the four seasons every 28 days and determines the same things (namely crops, foraging, events...).

-- The sixteenth Touhou game, Hidden Star in Four Seasons is, unsurprisingly, heavily based on seasons.
+- The sixteenth Touhou Project game, Touhou Tenkuushou ~ Hidden Star in Four Seasons is, unsurprisingly, heavily based on the four seasons.

-- First of all, each of the four playable characters represent a season.
+- First of all, each of the four playable characters represents a season.
 Reimu is spring, Cirno is summer, Aya is autumn, and Marisa is winter.
-They can also choose a subweapon, each of which is also based on a season.
+They can also choose a subweapon, each also based on a season.

 - The incident is about seasons going haywire, and the first four locations you visit are in different seasons.
 First stage is in the summer skies, second stage is in Youkai Mountain in autumn, third stage is Hakurei Shrine in spring, and fourth stage is the Forest of Magic in winter.
 Fifth and sixth stages are in the mastermind's lair instead.